No. At this time we accept

-We do reserve the right to decide whether to keep $25 of the deposit should customer cancel.
+We do reserve the right to decide whether to keep the full deposit should the customer cancel.

 We have a Notification Email list.
 These emails are sent when the pups are made available.
 (Generally on Saturday mornings at 10am) The puppies will then be sold on a first come first served basis after the email has been sent.
 Regardless of how long one has been on the list everyone has the same chance of speaking for a puppy.
 We have deemed this method is the fairest and least complicated.